sisihagen/website/content/en/blog/2019/12/germany-wants-war-and-rearmament.md

 title: "Germany wants war and rearmament"
 date: 2019-12-09
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The Grand coalition is planning new military operations and the massive upgrade.
 All of this is hidden from the public, which is silent on state and private Propaganda."
-draft: false
 lang: en
 cover: "society"
 ---